MuneebaNasir/vlm-action-grounding/README.md

 ## Limitations

-- **Single frame per video** — middle frame only.
+- **Single frame per video:** middle frame only.
 Multi-frame evaluation is a planned extension, particularly for SSv2.
-- **Substring match scoring** — hit scoring uses case-insensitive substring match, not semantic similarity.
+- **Substring match scoring:** hit scoring uses case-insensitive substring match, not semantic similarity.
 May underestimate zero-shot accuracy when the model paraphrases correctly.
-- **2 samples per class** — per-class results should be interpreted cautiously at this sample size.
+- **2 samples per class:** per-class results should be interpreted cautiously at this sample size.
-- **Closed-set evaluation** — all class names are provided in the prompt for all conditions including zero-shot.
+- **Closed-set evaluation:** all class names are provided in the prompt for all conditions including zero-shot.
 This is not open-vocabulary evaluation.

 ---